nanactrl/ssd_project/README.md

   <img src="base\static\images\register-2.png" alt="Home button" width="400">
 </p>

-- When a user has logged-in successfully - then the user is redirected to their task-dashboard.
-Here they can view all their tasks.
+- When the login is successful, user will be redirected to the task dashboard.
+They can view all the task, but for a newly created account, there are no tasks created yet.

 <p align="center">
   <img src="base\static\images\task-page.png" alt="Home button" width="400">